Six Steps to Kick-Starting your Board Career

-Also seek out events that are set up purely for organisations to find potential directors.
-These are especially useful for finding very worthy not-for-profit organisations where you can ‘cut your teeth’ as a director.
+Also seek out events that are set up purely for organisations to find potential board members.
+These are especially useful for finding very worthy not-for-profit organisations where you can ‘cut your teeth’ as a board member.
 Once you gain your directorship, your network then becomes an important source of skills and expertise that you may need to call upon, either for short-term assistance with a board issue, or for inviting onto a board if a position becomes available.

 4. Put together a board CV

 Your traditional resume that you used to get your day job is of no use to you when applying for a board position.
 You are now pitching yourself to a higher level within the organisation, and these people want to see different things than a traditional employer would.
 These include your leadership skills, industry expertise, strategic abilities, and high-level career responsibilities.
-Prepare your board CV with the help of our four-point plan.
+Prepare your board resume by enrolling into ‘Five Steps to Build Your Board Resume‘.

 5. Join board registers

 There are a number of organisations that provide a centralised registry for people who are interested in finding board positions.
-Organisations then utilise these directories to find suitable potential board candidates.
-Find six (free!) registers for you to start with here.
+Organisations use these directories to find suitable potential board candidates.
+Find our hand-picked registers for you to start with here.

 6. Get educated

-You take on a whole range of responsibilities and risks (many of which you don’t even realise!) when becoming a director of a company.
-Knowing what these are and how to perform effectively as a director is vital to you having a successful board career.
-Undertaking professional education and development – such as our Boardroom Bootcamp course – keeps you up to date on the ever-changing governance and business landscapes, builds your confidence, and makes you an asset to the board and organisation.
+You take on a whole range of responsibilities and risks (many of which you don’t even realise!) when becoming a director of a company (AKA a board member).
+Knowing what these are and how to perform effectively as a director / board member is vital to you having a successful board career.
+Undertaking professional education and development – such as our Boardroom Bootcamp course – keeps you up to date on the ever-changing governance and business landscapes, builds your confidence, and makes you an asset to the board and organisation.’